Kingcorpe/portmanagement-/replit.md

 ```

 ### Yahoo Finance Integration
-The platform integrates with Yahoo Finance to fetch real-time market prices for positions and Universal Holdings:
+The platform integrates with Yahoo Finance to fetch real-time market prices and dividend information for positions and Universal Holdings:

 **Account Position Prices:**
 - **Refresh Market Prices**: Users can click "Refresh Prices" on the Holdings & Portfolio Analysis section to update all position prices from Yahoo Finance.
 - **Price Updated Timestamp**: The `priceUpdatedAt` field tracks when each position's price was last refreshed.

-**Universal Holdings Prices:**
+**Universal Holdings Prices & Dividends:**
 - **Automatic Pricing**: Price field is optional when adding holdings; prices are fetched automatically from Yahoo Finance.
 - **Refresh All Prices**: Users can click "Refresh Prices" on the Universal Holdings tab to update all holding prices at once.
+- **Refresh Dividends**: Users can click "Refresh Dividends" to fetch dividend yield, rate, and payout frequency from Yahoo Finance.
+- **Dividend Data Display**: Shows dividend yield (%), payout frequency (monthly/quarterly/etc.), and ex-dividend date.
 - **Price Display**: Shows current price with the date it was last updated.
 - **Clickable Ticker**: Clicking a ticker in the Universal Holdings table opens the edit dialog for that holding.